isc30/blog.codeisc.com/_posts/2022-03-11-safari-webkit-wsl2-windows10-windows11.md

 ## Open Epiphany browser

-If you are on a recent win10 version or win11, you should be ready to go.
+If you are on a recent Win10 or Win11, you should be ready to go.

 Execute `epiphany` and check if everything works:

 ```bash
 epiphany